 NCERT Solutions Class 5 EVS Chapter 13 specifically deals with the geography of India.
-The questions pertains to the big prominent cities and towns, then their local features and quirks – such as common resources between two areas, the type of houses that are built there and local wildlife.
+The questions pertain to the big prominent cities and towns, then their local features and quirks – such as common resources between two areas, the type of houses that are built there and local wildlife.
 Students can also refer to NCERT Solutions from the links provided below.

 Q1.
 Check in your map.
 Which states would one pass through while travelling from Mumbai to Kashmir?